Tuminha/Learning-Python-Classes-notebook/README.md

 For the next steps in our journey, let's focus on:

-1. 🧙‍♂️ Special methods (magic methods):
-   - Expand our `Book` class with more special methods like `__str__`, `__repr__`, and `__eq__`

-2. 👨‍👧 Inheritance:
+1. 👨‍👧 Inheritance:
    - Create a subclass of `Book`, such as `Ebook` or `AudioBook`

+2. 🔒 Encapsulation and access modifiers:
+   - Dive deeper into encapsulation and learn about access modifiers

+3. 🧪 Property decorators:
+   - Learn how to use property decorators to manage attribute access

+4. 🔗 Composition and aggregation:
+   - Understand how to use composition and aggregation to build complex classes

+5. 🧩 Abstract classes and interfaces:
+   - Explore abstract classes and interfaces to enforce a contract for subclasses

-## 📚 Next Lesson: Special Methods and String Representation
+## 📚 Next Lesson: Inheritance and Polymorphism

 ### 🧠 What we're going to learn:
-Special Methods (Magic Methods) and String Representation
+Inheritance and Polymorphism

 ### 🏋️ Proposed exercise:
-Enhance your `Book` class by adding these special methods:

-- `__str__`: For a readable string representation of the book
-- `__repr__`: For a detailed string representation, useful for debugging
-- `__eq__`: To compare two books for equality based on their title and author

-Also, add a method to display the book's details in a formatted way.
+Create a subclass of `Book`, such as `Ebook` or `AudioBook`, and demonstrate how inheritance works.
+Implement polymorphism by overriding methods in the subclass.

 ### 🧪 Testing your implementation:
-Create multiple book instances, print them, and compare them to see your new methods in action!
+Create instances of both the base class and the subclass, and demonstrate polymorphism by calling overridden methods.

 ## 💡 Why This Matters

-This exercise will help you understand how special methods can make your classes more powerful and easier to use.
-It also introduces the concept of operator overloading (with `__eq__`), which is an important aspect of object-oriented programming in Python.
+This exercise will help you understand how inheritance allows you to create a hierarchy of classes that share a common interface.
+Polymorphism enables you to use a unified interface for different data types, making your code more flexible and reusable.

 ## 🚀 Ready for Takeoff!

-Let's dive into these magical methods and take our `Book` class to the next level!
+Let's dive into inheritance and polymorphism and take our `Book` class to the next level!
 Remember, coding is an adventure - enjoy the journey of discovery! 🌟